defencedigital/react-lint-config/readme.md

 ### Development

-In development you can specify a git branch, commit or tag rather than using the latest release form the nom registry
+In development you can specify a git branch, commit or tag rather than using the latest release form the npm registry

 ```shell
 yarn add @defencedigital/r2d2-lint-config@https://github.com/defencedigital/r2d2-lint-config.git#<branch|commit|tag>